dbosoft/YaNco/README.md

                 .SetField("RECEIVE", "Hello from YaNco")))
  ```

-In that example a function with the name ZYANCO_SERVER_FUNCTION_1 has to exists on the backend server, with two parameters (and CHAR field SEND and a CHAR field receive).
+In this example a function with the name ZYANCO_SERVER_FUNCTION_1 has to exist on the backend server, with two parameters (and CHAR field SEND and a CHAR field RECEIVE).

 The registered function handler consists of 3 chained steps:
 - Input mapping